bnomei/kirby3-php-cachedriver/README.md

 opcache.revalidate_freq=0 # default is 2, 0 => on every request
 ```

-> Thanks Al for helping me get these config values right.
+> Thanks, Al, for helping me get these config values right.

 ### Benchmark